NeuralNetNinja1729/Plant-Disease-Detection/README.md

 2. Open a web browser and navigate to `http://localhost:5000`
 3. Upload an image of a plant leaf through the web interface
 4. Get the prediction for the plant disease

+## Model Development

+The `model/plantDisease-2.ipynb` Jupyter notebook contains the code for developing and training the plant disease detection model.
+This notebook includes:

+- Data loading and preprocessing
+- Model architecture definition
+- Training process
+- Evaluation metrics
+- Visualization of training results

+You can use this notebook to understand the model's development process, make improvements, or retrain the model with new data.

 ## Model Architecture